St John's Co-Cathedral

 Religious

-The inside, however, makes up for the tawdry outside in spades and is a feast for the eyes!
-It was largely decorated by another Italian artist and another knight, Mattia Preti, who designed the intricate carved stone walls, all done in-situ, and painted the vaulted ceiling and side altars with scenes from the life of St John.
+This was in stark contrast to the ‘all bells and whistles’ stunning interior, which was largely the work of an Italian artist – and another knight - Mattia Preti.
+He came up with the intricately carved stone walls, all done in-situ, and painted the vaulted ceiling and side-altars with scenes from the life of St John.

 Further Information